ConorMcCulloch/purple-rosemary-fdc6a/src/pages/about.md

       value: About
       keyName: property
     - name: 'og:description'
-      value: This is the about us page
+      value: This is the about me page
       keyName: property
     - name: 'og:image'
       value: /images/About%20Me%201.jpg